- Who does Learning Support Services for Students with Disabilities (LSS) serve?

 Who does Learning Support Services for Students with Disabilities (LSS) serve?

-We provide services to students who have a disability in accordance with the Americans with Disabilities Act of 1990 and Section 504 of the Rehabilitation Act of 1973.
+We provide services to students who have a disability in accordance with the Americans with Disabilities Act of 1990, the ADA Amendment Act of 2008, and Section 504 of the Rehabilitation Act of 1973.

 What kinds of disabilities can LSS accommodate?